pattonsgirl/Spring2020-CEG2170/Labs/Lab08/README.md

 Type `make run` - this will compile and run your code file.
 If it fails, see the Troubleshooting Guide in [Setting Up Your Environment](https://github.com/pattonsgirl/Spring2020-CEG2170)

-This link to [Arrays in C](https://www.tutorialspoint.com/cprogramming/c_arrays.htm) is a good resource for this lab.
+This link to [Structures in C](https://www.geeksforgeeks.org/structures-c/) and [Files in C](https://www.geeksforgeeks.org/basics-file-handling-c/) are good resources for this lab.

 ## My Manual DNS (Domain Name Server)
 IPv4 internet addresses are of the form: